 Get in touch!
 Donate Now

-The Live-Cell Imaging Facility (LCIF)
+The Live Cell Imaging Facility (LCIF)

 Cutting-edge microscopy and image analysis services, available to researchers at UM as well as those in academia and industry

-The Live-Cell Imaging Facility offers advanced microscopy technology for capturing high-quality images of both live and fixed cells.
+The Live Cell Imaging Facility offers advanced microscopy technology for capturing high-quality images of both live and fixed cells.
 From experiment design to image analysis, we provide technical support to help you achieve your imaging objectives.
 Explore our website to learn more about our services and capabilities.
 Our users investigate a variety of topics including genetic modifiers of neurological conditions, synaptic changes in neurodevelopmental and neurodegenerative disorders, neuron-glia interactions, glia-regulated neurovascular coupling, and brain and spinal cord injury mechanism and repair.
 To address such questions, our users take advantage of our advanced imaging modalities to assess dendritic length and branching, synaptic counts, synapse component in cell culture and brain slice, microglia morphology, Ca2+ signaling in astrocytes, neurons, pericytes, and endothelia cells, and changes in blood vessel diameter and blood flow.

-Hours of usage: 6477 hours
+Hours of usage: 7771 hours

-Accessed by: 44 staff/trainees
+Accessed by: 60 staff/trainees

 OUR SERVICES